vyperlang/vyper/docs/compiler-exceptions.rst

     ---------------------------^
          5   deposit: wei_value

-The terminal output of a sytnax error will generally show exactly where it happened.
+The terminal output of a syntax error will generally show exactly where it happened.
 In this case there is a semi colon missing after ''blindedBid'' in the declaration of the struct.

 .. exceptions-ArrayIndexException::